Materials Physics on an Atomistic Scale 2

 In the lecture, the learning content is presented by blackboard writing and verbal lecturing, with a detailed discussion of the treated phenomena.
 Here active contributions from the students (comprehension questions) are invited.
 To consolidate the content, private study of the provided lecture script is indicated.

-Black board or beamer presentation.
+Black board presentation.
 A lecture script will be provided, outlining the essential contents, but not superseding the detailed discussions given in the lecture.

 Fundaments of solid-state physics: